rjsmith1999/IMMERSE/_pages/log.md

   - Met with Dr. Wirthlin to discuss personal goals for scubber on SSP
   - Updated ccl website with my info

+  - Downloaded the hybrid scrubber code from github, and added it to the premade projects for the zedboard and ZC706.. was able to generate a bitstream successfully for Zedboard.. however I don't have a license to run sythesis for the ZC706 part..
+  - Some notes about the hybrid_scrubber repo and premade projects:
+  -  It looks like the hybrid scrubber (hardware) from the repository is packaged as a Vivado IP block.
+  - The projects are just simple block projects that generate the hybrid scrubber IP and connect it to the processor

 ### Break: Apr 30 - May 13
   - Read thesis on FPGA scrubbers
   - Met with Dr. Wirthlin and Sebastian about CSP/SSP Project